Training with Microsoft’s Dynamics Guides

 Microsoft’s Dynamics Guides is a useful tool to provide visual and audio aides for step-by-step instructions and hands-on training.
 Using the Hololens 2, Guides displays holograms, images, text, and video to achieve effective, interactive training manuals.

 Creating a Guide is easy and intuitive.
-We’ve written some best practices to help you create Guides that are easy to maintain and take less iteration before being deployed.
-Below are useful tips to keep your Guides concise, intuitive and working well.
+Below, we talk about some of the best practices to help you create Guides that are easy to understand and maintain.
+In general you want to keep your Guides concise, intuitive and up to date.

 Outlining your Guide

 Task three: Power the machine on

 Final Task: Inform the user that they have completed all guided tasks

 Each of these tasks would have a variety of instructions that detail discrete steps for the process.
 We recommend your first task should always be a confirmation for the user – “Is this the correct Guide for the task being worked on? and “Are all required components available?”.

 By starting with an outline first, you can quickly determine what additional materials you may need to present in each task.